Could moisturiser be making your skin worse?

 What is a moisturiser?

-From a scientific point of view moisturisers are usually a mix of water, mineral and plant oils.
+From a scientific point of view, moisturisers are usually a mix of water, mineral and plant oils.
 They are designed to stop water evaporating from the skin.
-They usually have humectants included in them too, as these draw water from the air and hold it in the skin.
+They usually include humectants, as these draw water from the air and hold it in the skin.
 Moisturisers make skin feel moist, and they relieve itchiness and tightness.

 But what we are often told is something else entirely.
 Moisturisers, we are told, can reverse time, stop time or even defy time all together.
 We’re told moisturisers are here to make your skin look like a baby’s!
 But are we being misled?